Sustainable Financing

 Even prior to the pandemic and the financial impacts associated with changes in utilization, costs, and revenue, public health care systems were facing extraordinary financial threats and uncertainty.
 For decades, public health care systems have helped finance a significant portion of the care they provide to the Medi-Cal patients they serve.
 Medicaid is a federal-state partnership that relies upon federal and state dollars to provide health coverage and care to individuals with a low-income.
 However, in California, public health care systems are often required to cover the State’s portion of the costs, creating an inherent deficit in which the costs of providing care can never fully be covered.

-Given the large proportion of Med-Cal patients served by public health care systems (nearly 40% of all hospital care to Medi-Cal beneficiaries in the communities they serve, in addition to providing over 40% of all hospital care to the remaining uninsured), this results in significant unreimbursed cost, which has become unsustainable.
+Given the large proportion of Med-Cal patients served by public health care systems (PHS provide 35% of all Medi-Cal and uninsured hospital care statewide), this results in significant unreimbursed cost, which has become unsustainable.

 To address this challenge, CAPH is seeking long-term sustainable solutions for public health care system financing with the goal of ensuring they can continue to serve their communities and provide high quality equitable health care to all.